Stay Up to Date

 The idea behind the National Bike Challenge is to get more people riding and experiencing the freedom and fun you can have on two wheels.
 Riding a bike has many benefits not just for the individual but also for our communities and shared spaces.
 That’s why extra points were given for encouraging new riders in the May Team Challenge

-This is a great start for the National Bike Challenge which will continue until the end of September, with individual, community and state leaderboards being active throughout.
+Sponsored by 3M, this is a great start for the National Bike Challenge which will continue until the end of September, with individual, community and state leaderboards being active throughout.
 On the state vs state leaderboard in the four to eight million residents Oregon and Washington are in a tight race to see which state can get the most points.